Whistleblower Policy

 • Insufficient action has been taken by the Library to address the improper governmental action.

 Anyone reporting a concern must act in good faith and have reasonable grounds for believing the information disclosed indicates an improper accounting or auditing practice, or a violation of ethical behavior.
-The act of making allegations that prove to be unsubstantiated, and that prove to have been made maliciously, recklessly, or with the foreknowledge that the allegations are false, will be viewed as a serious disciplinary offense and may result in discipline, up to and including dismissal from a volunteer position or termination of employment.
-Such conduct may also give rise to other actions, including civil lawsuits.
+The act of making allegations that prove to be unsubstantiated and that prove to have been made maliciously, recklessly, or with the foreknowledge that the allegations are false, may be subject to disciplinary action, including termination.

 Protection against Retaliatory Actions

-Employees who believe that they have been retaliated against for reporting an improper governmental action should advise the Library Director.
+Employees who believe that they suffered any such retaliation should advise the Library Director.
 If the retaliation involves the Library Director, the employee should advise the Board of Trustees.
-Library Trustees shall take appropriate action to investigate and address complaints of retaliation.
+The Library shall take appropriate action to investigate and address complaints of retaliation.

 Download Policy